Remilarius/project/content/grace/blog.md

 04/20 - I would not trade the present for the past, I still don't regret the time I spent with you, but I wonder if I had realized the dire straits I was in and taken a break, if you would still be waiting here for me.

+05/19 - Getting interships in Texas and living out there for a year doesn't sound to bad honestly.
+I don't know if there's anything down there for you though.

 ## Musings

 I don't think it's the fact that I can't get a good grade on exams, it's the fact that it feels like I can't bring myself to do thing I should be capable of.